ahmedfgad/GeneticAlgorithmPython/docs/source/README_pygad_nn_ReadTheDocs.rst

 -----------------------------

 The ``pygad.nn.InputLayer`` class creates the input layer for the neural network.
 For each network, there is only a single input layer.
+The network architecture must start with an input layer.

 This class has no methods or class attributes.
 All it has is a constructor that accepts a parameter named ``num_neurons`` representing the number of neurons in the input layer.

 An instance attribute named ``num_neurons`` is created within the constructor to keep such a number.
 Here is an example of building an input layer with 20 neurons.

 .. code:: python